Types of Trout in North America: A Detailed Guide

 Bull Trout

 When we compare bull trout vs brook trout, their habitats are almost the same with one major difference.
-Bull trout are most common in near-arctic environments so you won’t find them as much in the United States as you would throughout Canada.
+Bull trout are most common in near-arctic environments so you won’t find them as much in the US as you would throughout Canada.

 Catching Bull Trout